 You can apply for a private loan through FASTChoice.

 One in five MIAD students works on campus.

 Students find on-campus employment in two ways: through the Federal Work Study Program and through MIAD’s on-campus employment program.

-Federal Work Study is a need-based form of financial aid determined through the FAFSA process.
-The work study award listed on your MIAD financial aid award letter (Potential Federal Work Study) is the amount you could earn if employed on campus.
+Federal Work Study (FWS) payment is a need-based form of financial aid.
 You will be paid, like other MIAD employees, through the MIAD payroll process.
-You must work to earn these funds.
+You must work to earn s FWS payment.